Travel in Austria

 The church has 23 bells, the largest of which is officially named Saint Mary and is located in the north tower.
 The great bell, weighing 20,130 kilograms, is the second largest in Europe!
 (After the bell of the Cologne Cathedral in Germany).
 Some of the bells ring for evening prayers or when there is a funeral, and some ring several times a year, mainly on special occasions like the New Year.
 All the bells in the cathedral are named after Christian saints.

-The fire that broke out in 1945 destroyed several bells, and they were replaced in the following years.
+A fire that broke out in 1945 destroyed several bells, and workers replaced them in the following years.

 The Interior of the Cathedral